amirfounder/ml-studies-v3/README.md

 # todo

-- parameter to allow index to flush regularly
+- parameter to allow index to flush regularly (will need as we scale the amount of news articles scraped)
 - custom thread to return values and store them into a pool of results that is retrieved by the `join_threads` fn
 - file locks